larissa-siy/my-python-platformer-game/README.md

 - added gravity using loops to imitate the act of falling / jumping
 - moved the player with animations by loading and splitting sprite sheets
 - adding terrain that the player is able to collide with
-- I added a scrolling background using the offset function
+- added a scrolling background using the offset function
-- I published the local repository onto GitHub and used Git for version control between the local and GitHub repositories.
+- published the local repository onto GitHub and used Git for version control between the local and GitHub repositories.

 ****Use YAML or JSON files to define the application configurations, such as database connection strings and environment variables.
 Implement CI/CD pipelines: